chrisbinnie/100-per-cent-website-seo-security-performance-scores/README.md

 Explore these comprehensive guides for deeper insights into specific topics:

-- **[Linux Server Security Guide](https://chrisbinnie.github.io/linux-server-security)** - Complete hardening and protection manual covering Ubuntu, CentOS, RHEL, and Debian server security
+- **[Linux Server Security Guide](https://chrisbinnie.github.io/linux-server-security)** - Complete hardening and protection manual covering Ubuntu, CentOS, RHEL and Debian server security
-- **[Cloud Native Security Resources](https://www.chrisbinnie.com/)** - Expert guidance on container security, Kubernetes hardening, and DevSecOps practices
+- **[Cloud Native Security Resources](https://www.chrisbinnie.com)** - Expert guidance on container security, Kubernetes hardening and DevSecOps practices
-- **[Cybersecurity Expertise](https://www.chrisbinnie.co.uk/)** - Professional insights and practical guides on infrastructure security and threat protection
+- **[Cybersecurity Books By Chris Binnie](https://www.chrisbinnie.co.uk)** - Professional insights and practical guides on infrastructure security and threat protection
-- **[AWS Infrastructure Security](https://www.chrisbinnie.co.uk/)** - Detailed tutorials on securing cloud infrastructure and implementing best practices
+- **[AWS Infrastructure Security](https://chrisbinnie.github.io/aws-cloud-security)** - Detailed tutorials on securing cloud infrastructure and implementing best practices
+- **[Kubernetes Security](https://chrisbinnie.github.io/kubernetes-security)** - Harden your Kubernetes clusters, fixing network policies and RBAC configurations

 ---

 **About the Author**

 Chris Binnie is a cybersecurity consultant and author with nearly thirty years of experience in information security.
-He has authored multiple cybersecurity books including *Cloud Native Security* (co-authored with Rory McCune), *Linux Server Security: Hack and Defend*, and *Practical Linux Topics*.
-Based in Edinburgh, Scotland, Chris has been a regular contributor to Linux Magazine and ADMIN Magazine for over 15 years.
-His practical experience includes founding a colocation business achieving zero downtime through redundant infrastructure, and designing cloud-based streaming platforms serving HD video to 77 countries.
+He has authored multiple cybersecurity books including *Cloud Native Security* (co-authored with Rory McCune), *Linux Server Security: Hack and Defend* and *Practical Linux Topics*.
+Based in Edinburgh, Scotland, Chris has been a regular contributor to Linux Magazine and ADMIN Magazine for around 15 years.
+His practical experience includes founding a colocation business achieving zero downtime through redundant infrastructure and designing cloud-based streaming platforms serving HD video to 77 countries.

 ---

-**⚠️ Important Security Notice:** All code examples, CloudFront Functions, security header configurations, and AWS commands in this guide are provided for educational purposes only.
-Before implementing any of these configurations on production systems, you must thoroughly test them in development and staging environments.
-Incorrect security header configurations can break website functionality, and improper AWS configurations can result in unexpected costs or security vulnerabilities.
-Always validate changes incrementally and maintain rollback procedures.
-The author assumes no liability for issues arising from the use of these examples.
+**⚠️ Important:** All information in this guide is provided for reference purposes only and should be treated as untested!
+Before implementing any of these configurations on production systems, thoroughly test them in development environments.
+Use the information at your own risk.